 Remove from the oven and allow to cool before serving.
 Note that if you use a gelatin egg, the fritters have to cool longer to allow the gelatin egg to set.

 For the gelatin egg substitute – Add the water to a small sauce pot and slowly sprinkle in the gelatin.
 Use a fork to gently mix in any clumps.
 Set aside and allow the mixture to harden for 2-3 minutes.
 Place the pot on the stove and turn the heat on low heat.
 Slowly melt the gelatin over 1-2 minutes.
 Immediately remove from heat once the gelatin has melted and the mixture has returned to liquid.
 Vigorously whisk the liquid until it becomes frothy.
-Pour in the crab cake mixture immediately to swap for an egg.
+Pour in the mixture immediately to swap for an egg.

 This paleo pumpkin chili is the perfect warm and cozy dish for fall!
 It’s whole30 compliant and is easy to make AIP and nightshade free.